gearbox-solutions/jetstream-filemaker/README.md

         ],
 ```

-Finally, set update the session driver and database connection information in the `.env` file.
+Finally, set update the session_driver, cache_store and database connection information in the `.env` file.
 If you're using the example file included with this package you would configure your `.env` as follows (with your real server address in `DB_HOST`):
 ```

 # Use a session driver other than 'database'
 SESSION_DRIVER=file

+# Use a cache store other than `database`
+CACHE_STORE=file

 DB_CONNECTION=filemaker
 DB_HOST=fms.mycompany.com